SteveClement/wiki.localhost.lu/Devel/git.md

 ### Pre-

-/!\ Make sure you have ALL your branches merged with the master branch!
+:warning: Make sure you have ALL your branches merged with the master branch!

 ### Copy your local copy to remote server